 The Samsung G95NC has low input lag for a responsive feel, and it doesn't increase with a lower refresh rate or even if you change the resolution.

-The Samsung G95NC works properly with the Xbox Series X|S, as long as you have it connected to HDMI 1, because HDMI 2 and 3 only support a max refresh rate of 60Hz with the console and without VRR.
+The Samsung Odyssey Neo G9 Monitor works properly with the Xbox Series X|S, as long as you have it connected to HDMI 1, because HDMI 2 and 3 only support a max refresh rate of 60Hz with the console and without VRR.
 Besides that, there aren't any compatibility issues on HDMI 1, but because the console doesn't support ultrawide signals, you'll see black bars on the screen.
+Keep in mind that the console doesn't support HDR with 1440p or 1080p signals, so this isn't a limitation of the monitor.

 Unlike HDMI 2 or 3, which support 48 Gbps of bandwidth, HDMI 1 is limited to 32 Gbps bandwidth, as you can see here.

 This monitor works well with macOS, but you must use an HDMI 2.1 device for the highest resolution.
 You can get the max resolution using a 2023 MacBook Pro, which uses HDMI 2.1, but the refresh rate is limited to 60Hz.
 That said, on older devices, the max resolution is 3840x1080.
 Using a USB-C to DisplayPort cable, this monitor supports the entire refresh rate range with VRR, but HDR looks bad as the color temperature is on the warm side, and we don't suggest using it.
-Over HDMI with an HDMI 2.0 device, it only supports a fixed 60Hz refresh rate.
+Over HDMI with an HDMI 2.0 device, it only supports a fixed 60Hz refresh rate with a 4k resolution.

-The Samsung G95NC has a few neat features, including a KVM switch that makes it easy to switch devices and use the same keyboard and mouse connected to the computer.
+The Samsung Odyssey Neo G9 has a few neat features, including a KVM switch that makes it easy to switch devices and use the same keyboard and mouse connected to the computer.
 To use it, you need to connect each USB-B port to your two computers and connect your keyboard and mouse to the monitor over USB-A. From there, you need to configure the USB Source Setup in the OSD to match the video input with the USB input.
 Once you change the video input, the KVM switch changes quickly, and there aren't any issues with it.

 It also has a Picture-in-Picture and Picture-by-Picture mode that you can use to view images from two sources at once.
 You can customize the position of the two images.